crotis/Kittens/README.md

 My Message:

-	hey guys!
-I've had a great time developing this application, although since i have very little experianced with React, JS and even with web-development in general it has meant for quite a steep learning curve in such a short period!
+	Hey guys!
+I've had a great time developing the application I now lovingly call "Kitty-Paste!".
+	There was a slight learning curve at first with React but I've come to really enjoy using the Library!

+	As of midday Tuesday (21/03/2017) it will have been 48 hours since I started developing the application, so I wanted to give you an idea of where I'm currently at.
+	I do however plan on continuing with development and updating the project repository untill completion!
+	So I hope the work so far is to your satisfaction!